-Comp onent Description (1) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(2) ss⇔ USB SuperSpeed port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides high-speed data transfer.
-(3) •4 USB Type-C port Connects a USB device, such as a cell phone, camera, activity tracker, or smartwatch, and provides data transfer.
-NOTE: Cables, adapters, or both (purchased separately) may be required.
-(4) SD Memory card reader Reads optional memory cards that enable you to store, manage, share, or access information.
+Comp onent Description (1) наті HDMI port Connects an optional video or audio device, such as a high- definition television, any compatible digital or audio component or a high-speed High-Definition Multimedia Interface (HDMI) device.
+(2) . ←4 USB port with HP Sleep and Charge Connects a USB device, provides data transfer, and even when the computer is off, charges most products such as a cell phone camera, activity tracker, or smartwatch.
+(3) • RJ-45 (network) jack/status lights Connects a network cable. ••• • White: The network is connected.
+Amber: Activity is occurring on the network.
+(4) ss ← 4 USB Type-C SuperSpeed port with HP Sleep and Charge Connects a USB device that has a Type-C connector, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch. - and - Connects a display device that has a USB Type-C connector, providing DisplayPort output.
+NOTE: Cables and/or adapters (purchased separately) may be required.
+(5) Memory card reader Reads optional memory cards that enable you to store, manage share, or access information.
 To insert a card: Hold the card label-side up, with connectors facing the computer.
 Insert the card into the memory card reader, and then press in on the card until it is firmly seated.
 To remove a card: Press in on the card, and then remove it from the memory card reader.
-(5) 9) Drive light (select products only) • Blinking white: The hard drive is being accessed.
-(6) ZD Power light • On: The computer is on.
-U Blinking: (select products only): The computer is in the Sleep state, a power-saving state.
-The computer shuts off power to the display and other unnecessary components.
-Off: Depending on your computer model, the computer is off, in Hibernation, or in Sleep.
-Hibernation is the power- saving state that uses the least amount of power.
+(6) 0 Drive light Blinking white: The hard drive is being accessed.